 Property damage liability car insurance

-First, you should ask yourself if you have enough coverage in case of an incident occurring.
-If you cause damage to others, liability car insurance protects you, but it does not cover you, your passengers or your car.
+First, you should ask yourself if you have enough coverage in case of an incident occurs.
+If you cause damage to others, liability car insurance protects you, but it does not cover you, your passengers, or your car.
 It is mandatory in nearly all states.

 Bodily injury liability car insurance